 Yes, it’s true.
 Thomas Town is the newest attraction at storied Kennywood Park, complete with five rides, a stage show, appearances by other Sodor regulars like Percy, James, Emily and Gordon, as well as play areas galore.
 Since it just opened this July, eager crowds flocked to make the most of summer vacation, so checking it out in the fall may be a better bet for shorter lines (we know how hard it is for toddlers to wait).
 In anticipation, download a coloring sheet of the whole town for excited Thomas fans.

 Insider's tip: Starting in late August, Kennywood closes on weekdays.
 But in October, Kennywood is open weekends, 12-4 pm, for Happy Hauntings, so make this a fun weekend trip.
 Thomas Town, Kiddieland, and select family rides will be open.
-You’ll also get to partake in kid-friendly Halloween fun like pumpkin decorating, a Hootin’ Holler Hayride, and other fall activities.
+You’ll also get to partake in kid-friendly Halloween fun like the Hootin’ Holler Hayride and other fall activities.

 Find out more: kennywood.com/thomastown